-Hermanus WWTW: The WWTW received two consecutive Green Drop awards in 2012 and 2013 (Green Drop score of 91.17% in 2013).
-The wastewater risk rating decreased from 45.5% in 2013 to 40.9% in 2014.
-The 2021 Green Drop Assessment results are not yet available.
+Hermanus WWTW: The 2021 Green Drop score for the WWTW was 89% - 96% and the wastewater risk rating decreased from 45.0% in 2013 to 36.4% in 2021.
 The capacity of the WWTW is adequate to meet the short to medium term future treatment requirements.
 The recommendations from the detail WWTW Process Audit (June 2021) were as follows.

 - Ensure tankers keep on discharging in the same way that they are currently doing.
 It would however be advisable to do periodic spot-check analyses on the contents being discharged. - As the mechanical degritters seem to break down quite frequently, it would be advisable to consider a full refurbishment of these units. - Aerators seems to be switching on and off quite frequently (DO control) consider providing some delay function on the switchgear as to prevent this frequent switching from causing damage to the motors (also refer to OEM manual for maximum number of starts per hour recommended). - Calibration / verification of the in-line DO meters should be done on a routine basis. - Reduce the MLSS concentration to no more than 3 500 mg/l and then maintain these levels by daily wasting. - Increase aeration basin pH to closer to pH 8. - Investigate options for dealing with scum.
 As installing a scum draw-off system would be quite complex, one could consider a sprayer system to break up the scum and allow it to settle.
 This would have to include the installation of scum baffles.
-If scum is going to continue flowing into the Maturation Ponds, regular cleaning would be required. - Increase RAS Pump capacity, i.e. provide bigger motors for pumps. - Do not be over-reliant on the automated system Process Controllers should be encouraged to closely monitor the performance of this section of their Works. - Slightly increase Press operating hours to 4.5 hours per day, every day.
+If scum is going to continue flowing into the Maturation Ponds, regular cleaning would be required. - Increase RAS Pump capacity, i.e. provide bigger motors for pumps. - Do not be over-reliant on the automated system Process Controllers should be encouraged to closely monitor the performance of this section of their Works. - Slightly increase Press operating hours to 4.5 hours per day, every day. - Continue cleaning the drying beds and prepare them for use as and when required.
+Clean more beds as to provide more standby capacity.

-- Continue cleaning the drying beds and prepare them for use as and when required.
-Clean more beds as to provide more standby capacity. - Process Controllers to interact with the data collected on site draw graphs etc. to track operational changes (quality & quantities). - The calibration of the equipment used on site should be verified by the internal lab - Consider expanding the spreadsheet to provide operational feedback and not act as database only - Ensure Process Controllers are aware of the Preventative Maintenance Schedule. - Ensure records / logbooks pertaining to preventative maintenance are also available on site. - Start sensitising Process Controllers to take more responsibility for aspects related to risk management pertaining to the operation of the works.
+- Process Controllers to interact with the data collected on site draw graphs etc. to track operational changes (quality & quantities). - The calibration of the equipment used on site should be verified by the internal lab - · Consider expanding the spreadsheet to provide operational feedback and not act as database only - Ensure Process Controllers are aware of the Preventative Maintenance Schedule. - Ensure records / logbooks pertaining to preventative maintenance are also available on site. - Start sensitising Process Controllers to take more responsibility for aspects related to risk management pertaining to the operation of the works.